spiritLHLS/earnfm-one-click-command-installation/README.md

 The earnfm is an option that allows users to earn money by sharing your traffic.

-You'll receive $0.30 for the 1G traffic you share, and this script only supports home bandwidth.
+You'll receive $0.30 for the 1G traffic you share, and this script supports residential bandwidth and datacenter bandwidth.

 It has below features: